thunderbird/mailstrom/README.md

 # Adjust this IP range to match the actual network
 Host 10.1.*
     User ec2-user
+    IdentityFile ~/.ssh/stalwart_node_id_rsa
     ProxyCommand ssh -W %h:%p mailstrom-my-bastion
 ```

-In AWS, add a rule to the Stalwart node's security group allowing SSH (22/tcp) access from your bastion's security
-group.
 You should now be able to SSH directly into the node, punching through to the private network via the bastion.

 ```
 # ssh $node_ip